mantidproject/mantid/docs/source/concepts/ORNL_SANS_Reduction.rst

         :math:`T=\frac{\sum_{i; \ d(i,j)<R} \sum_j{\frac{I_{sample}(i,j)}{T_{sample}}}}{\sum_{i; \ d(i,j)<R} \sum_j{\frac{I_{beam}(i,j)}{T_{beam}}}}`

     where :math:`I_{sample}` and :math:`I_{beam}` are the pixel counts for the sample data set and the direct beam data set, respectively.
 The sums for each data set runs only over the pixels within a distance ``R=beam_radium`` of the beam center. :math:`T_{sample}` and :math:`T_{sample}` are the counting times for each of the two data sets.
 If the user chose to normalize the data using the beam monitor when setting up the reduction process, the beam monitor will be used to normalize the sample and direct beam data sets instead of the timer.

     If the user chose to use a dark current data set when starting the reduction process, that dark current data will be subtracted from both data sets before the transmission is calculated.

     Once the transmission is calculated, it is applied to the input data set in the same way as described for ``SetTransmission()``.

 ``BeamSpreaderTransmission(sample_spreader, direct_spreader, sample_scattering, direct_scattering, spreader_transmission=1.0, spreader_transmission_err=0.0 )``
     Tells the reducer to use the beam spreader ("glassy carbon") method to calculate the sample transmission.
 The transmission is calculated as follows:

+        :math:`T=\frac{N_{gc, sample}/T_{gc, sample} - T_{gc}N_{sample}/T_{sample}}{N_{gc, empty}/T_{gc, empty} - T_{gc}N_{empty}/T_{empty}}`

-    where , sample and , empty are the sums of all pixel counts for the sample and direct beam data sets with glass carbon, and  and  are the sums of all the pixel counts for the sample and direct beam without glassy carbon.
+    where :math:`N_{gc, sample}` and :math:`N_{gc, empty}` are the sums of all pixel counts for the sample and direct beam data sets with glass carbon, and :math:`N_{sample}` and :math:`N_{empty}` are the sums of all the pixel counts for the sample and direct beam without glassy carbon.
 The T values are the corresponding counting times.
 If the user chose to normalize the data using the beam monitor when setting up the reduction process, the beam monitor will be used to normalize all data sets instead of the timer.

     If the user chose to use a dark current data set when starting the reduction process, that dark current data will be subtracted from all data sets before the transmission is calculated.

-Once the transmission is calculated, it is applied to the input data set in the same way as described for SetTransmission().
+    Once the transmission is calculated, it is applied to the input data set in the same way as described for ``SetTransmission()``.

 ``NoTransmission()``
     Tells the reducer not to apply a transmission correction.

+``TransmissionDarkCurrent(dark_current)``
-TransmissionDarkCurrent(dark_current): Sets the dark current to be subtracted for the transmission measurement.
+    Sets the dark current to be subtracted for the transmission measurement.

 ``ThetaDependentTransmission(theta_dependence=True)``
     If set to False, the transmission correction will be applied by dividing each pixel by the zero-angle transmission, without theta dependence.